MorganBergen/solidity-kubi/lectures/lecture-00/README.md

 ```

-A contract in the sense of Solidity is a collection of code (functions) and data (states) that resides at a specific address on the Ethereum blockchain
+A contract in the sense of Solidity is a collection of code (functions) and data (states) that resides at a specific address on the Ethereum blockchain.
+Now this contract does not do much except store a number.
+Because of the infrastructure built by Ethereum, anyone can store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.
+Anyone could call set aain with a different value adn overwrite your number, however the number is still stored in the history of the blockchain.
+Later you will see how you can improse access resturctions os that only you can alter the number.